 Font and Colors

-Over the years, the Mario Kart logo has greatly changed, showing how the game’s style and identity have grown.
+Over the years, the Mario Kart logo has undergone significant changes, reflecting the game’s evolving style and identity.
 At first, the logo’s font was fun and quirky, much like the fonts used in the Super Mario series.
 It fits well with the game’s playful and adventurous vibe.
 But in 2005 and again in 2013, the logo got a sleeker, more polished look.
 The developers made a new font for these changes, using a bold, geometric style.
 This new font had a unique feature: the letter “A” doesn’t have a crossbar, which makes the text stand out and look modern.

 The logo uses DF Gothic for its big, bold capital letters.
-This font is known for its clean lines and strong shapes, adding to the logo’s powerful impact and highlighting the game’s excitement and competitive spirit.
+This font is known for its clean lines and strong shapes, which add to the logo’s powerful impact and highlight the game’s excitement and competitive spirit.

 The logo’s colors have also evolved.
 The early logos were full of bright, fun colors that fit the game’s lively world and races.
 However, after 2013, the colors changed to black, white, and light gray, making the look simpler and more modern.
 This wasn’t by chance; the designers wanted the game to feel up-to-date and appealing for today’s players.

-These careful choices in font and color show how Mario Kart has matured as a series.
+These careful choices in font and color show how the Mario Kart series has matured.
 By updating its look, Mario Kart has stayed popular and relevant, mixing its long history with a modern style that gamers love.